The Deaf Services Privacy and Quality Policies are available for download below.

 - Email: To unsubscribe from receiving the Deaf Services monthly email simply click on the supplied “unsubscribe” link at the bottom of the email you received from us.
 Alternatively send an email to email@example.com

-Deaf Services has a Privacy Officer whose role is to oversee all ongoing activities related to the development, implementation, maintenance, and adherence to Deaf Services' policies and procedures covering the privacy, access, and client information in compliance with federal and state laws and our information privacy practices.
-Nikki Foster is the current Privacy Officer.
-Nikki can be contacted on email@example.com or 3892 8500.
+Deaf Services has a Privacy Officer whose role is to oversee all ongoing activities related to the development, implementation, maintenance, and adherence to Deaf Services’s policies and procedures covering the privacy, access, and client information in compliance with federal and state laws and our information privacy practices.
+The Privacy Officercan be contacted on firstname.lastname@example.org or phone (07) 3892 8500.

 Feedback and Complaints